anjathiart/100-days-of-code/r1-log.md

 ### R1D19 - 20200820
 Worked on commerce project.
 Worked on watchlist view / url / models.
 Realised eventually that having a separate watchlist model was hacky and does not make much sense.
 Some things become very clear when you start implementing it.
 Django models are still abstract in my mind, and I forget that relating objects as foreign keys constructs that "link" for you in the background.
 I have a small bug with hitting "back" in the browser that came about where I redirect back to the same page that the watchlist form submission came from.
 Will look at that later.

+### R1D20 - 20200821
+Commerce Project: frustrating struggling with getting queries on manytomany fields of an object working, but eventually got somewhere (near the end).
+I've changed the watchlist logic successfully but that is a bit all.
+Still have some weird bugginess with the add / remove redirecting (mentioned some issues on previous day's commit).